ivaleraM/GLFM/docs/README.md

     hidden = IBPsampler_run(data);

 where data is a structure containing:
-    X: N*D observation matrix of N samples and D dimensions
+    X: ´N x D´ observation matrix of N samples and D dimensions
-    C: 1*D string array indicating type of data for each dimension
+    C: ´1 x D´ string array indicating type of data for each dimension

 --- Alternative calls ---